TheDoctor200/Lunara-Project/README.md

 # Current Features:
-(in german only) English: Soon TBD
+(in german only) English: now in
 Answers to custom words,
 various implementations

 # Whats next:
-Custom AI, Improvements, Reactings to sentences, much more
+Custom AI, Improvements, more

 Have fun!